dimitargrozdanov2/EmployeeArrivalTracker/README.md

 This project is  reporting tool that provides information on a table with data about the time employees arrive to the building.

-As the project is built on Database-First appraoch, a backup of the database is added under a folder database backup.
+As the project is built on Database-First approach, a backup of the database is added under a folder database backup.

 In the folder Comments there are 2 files with recommendations.